pepega007xd/slplugin/excel_poster/main.typ

   2,
   [
     #pop.column-box(heading: "Introduction")[
-      *Memory safety* is a property of programs that guarantees all pointer dereferences and calls to allocation functions to be valid.
-Since memory safety bugs often lead to exploitable vulnerabilities, there is a need to verify the memory safety of programs.
+      *Memory safety* is a property of programs that guarantees all pointer operations to be valid.
+Since memory safety bugs, such as _use-after-free_ or _null pointer dereferences_, often lead to exploitable vulnerabilities, there is a need to verify the memory safety of programs.

       This work implements a *static analyzer* that verifies the memory safety of C programs.
 The analyzer is focused on *linked lists* and works by doing a dataflow analysis over the program's CFG.
-Formulae of *separation logic* are used to represent the abstract memory states in the program.
+Formulae of *separation logic* (SL) are used to represent the abstract memory states in the program.

       #figure(
         caption: [Supported lists types -- singly linked list,\